budtmo/jenkins/README.md

 You are able to have a Jenkins slave(s) / node(s) on demand.

 1. Enable Docker Engine API on the machine which has Docker installed.
+Example steps on Ubuntu 16.04:

 	```bash
 	sudo nano /lib/systemd/system/docker.service